pwrignall/campachoochoo-chronicles/posts/2024-04-27-route-maps-with-datawrapper.md

 <div style="min-height:520px"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/ug91F/embed.js?v=7" charset="utf-8"></script><noscript><img src="https://datawrapper.dwcdn.net/ug91F/full.png" alt="A hypothetical airline route map to demonstrate how to make them with Datawrapper" /></noscript></div>

+I think the result looks a little better on desktop than mobile but with some tweaking of the options and adding two sets of point labels, one optimised for desktop and the other for mobile, we can get some very nice results with little fuss because of how much effort Datawrapper has clearly spent on its users' experience.

-I think the result looks a little better on desktop than mobile.
-Being able to quickly and easily make a responsive, annotated map like this is an excellent addition to any data visualisation toolkit.
+Being able to quickly and easily make a responsive, annotated map like this is invaluable and an excellent addition to any data visualisation toolkit.